LTY0YZL/Gshare/README.md

 Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
 Tools like ttygif can help, but check out Asciinema for a more sophisticated method.

 ## Installation

+###Database
+To make a local server to make use this link http://bit.ly/2DB2T6D.

+Download MySQL_workshop to make or edit the tables to, by using this link https://dev.mysql.com/downloads/workbench/

-Within a particular ecosystem, there may be a common way of installing things, such as using Yarn, NuGet, or Homebrew.
+Instructions (need to be deleted after udating the README) Within a particular ecosystem, there may be a common way of installing things, such as using Yarn, NuGet, or Homebrew.
 However, consider the possibility that whoever is reading your README is a novice and would like more guidance.
 Listing specific steps helps remove ambiguity and gets people to using your project as quickly as possible.
 If it only runs in a specific context like a particular programming language version or operating system or has dependencies that have to be installed manually, also add a Requirements subsection.

 ## Usage